-Governing board review of complaints
+Governing Board review of complaints

-The governing board will ensure any specific actions for resolution of complaints are completed.
-In addition to this, at the end of each academic year, the governing board will receive an annual report from the Headteacher that outlines the general nature of complaints that year (anonymised).
-Any learning from complaints can be used to inform the review of the complaints procedure and also other procedures and policies within the school.
+The Governing Board will ensure any specific actions for resolution of complaints are completed.
+In addition to this, at the end of each academic year, the Governing Board will receive an annual report from the Headteacher that outlines the general nature of complaints that year (anonymised).
+Any learning from complaints can be used to inform the review of the complaints procedure, as well as other procedures and policies within the school.